DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/use-report-parameters/parameters-overview.md

 		![](../../../../images/eurd-web-parameters-static-values.png)

-        You can specify the **Filter String** property to filter the list of values and implement [cascading parameters](multi-value-and-cascading-parameters.md).
+        You can specify the **Filter String** property to filter the list of values and implement [cascading parameters](multi-value-and-cascading-parameters.md#cascading-parameters).

 	* **Dynamic List**

 		A parameter obtains a list of values from a specified data source.
-Look-Up settings contain a data source and data member that store parameter values.
+The **Value Source** contains a data source and data member that store parameter values.
 The value member defines a data field that will provide values to the parameter.
 The display member defines a data field storing values displayed in Print Preview.

 		![](../../../../images/eurd-web-parameters-dynamic-values.png)